 Two Questions About the Resurrection 1 Cor 15: 35-58 CLICK TITLE FOR AUDIO

 In 1 Cor 15:35, Paul asks two questions about the resurrection and in the remainder of the chapter he answers them.
 The first question is, “How are the dead raised up?”
 The second question is, “With what body do they come?”
-In 1 Cor 15:36-49, he answers the second question.
+Paul answers the second question first, in 1 Cor 15:36-49.
 In 1 Cor 15:50-57, he answers the first question.
-In 1 Cor 15:58, Paul gives the Corinthians a final exhortation.
+Finally, In 1 Cor 15:58, Paul gives the Corinthians an exhortation.

 We come up with a different body than we have here now.
 Paul gives four examples to illustrate the differences between our bodies now and our bodies in the resurrection: